leiyaqi/CDCM-Net/README.md

 python main.py

 # License
-The code and DPC2022 dataset are released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License for NonCommercial use only.
-Any commercial use should get formal permission first.
+The codes are released under the GNU 3.0.